 LightStream Auto Loans: Borrowing Limits, Interest Rates, And Fees

 You can use a LightStream auto loan to refinance your existing auto loan or to purchase a new, used, or classic car.
+LightStream funds your account directly, which means you can negotiate at the dealership as if you were paying with cash.
 Details about loan amounts, interest rates, and term lengths are outlined in the chart below.

 |LightStream Loan Details|